-So, there's an opportunity there for them to expand into the grocery delivery in the
+So, there's an opportunity there for them to expand into the grocery delivery in the US, and also potentially delivering pharmaceutical products as well in the US.

-US, and also potentially delivering pharmaceutical products as well in the US.
 They've got a few relationships there.
 But it's just really interesting that this has been a business that's been highly, highly successful in really solving a logistics problem in emerging markets.
 And they're taking that learning and bringing it back into the US.

 - MB Yes, visually, it's extraordinary looking at their website in terms of how they have launchpads just to fire off the drones, isn't it?
 It's extraordinary. - Yes.
 And they've delivered over a million Covid vaccines in Rwanda and Ghana.
 And I think there was a piece of work done by the Bill and Melinda Gates Foundation that showed Zipline's has had a direct influence on the ability of the individuals in rural parts of Africa to access vaccinations. - MB And that's a great positive note to end the podcast, Kirsty.
-Thanks very much for joining us. - KG Thank you very much. - And thanks to you, the listeners, for investing your time in Short Briefings on Long Term Thinking.
-You can find our podcast at bailliegifford.com/Podcasts or subscribe at Apple Podcasts, Spotify or on TuneIn.
-And if you enjoyed the conversation, you can check out previous discussions we've had on the podcast, such as why private companies matter more to exploring the innovative Scandinavian country that has unearthed global giants such as Ericsson, Spotify and IKEA.
-What's its secret?
-Find out by listening to the podcast.
+Thanks very much for joining us. - KG Thank you very much. - MB And thanks to you, the listeners, for investing your time in this podcast.
+And if you enjoyed the conversation, you can check out more of our thoughts on the ideas that are shaping the future and your investments at bailliegifford.com/insights.

-And there are 26 other episodes, so plenty to choose from.
 And if you're listening at home, you're listening in the car, wherever you're listening, stay well, and we look forward to bringing you more insights in our next podcast.